yumin-chen/license-plate-object-identification/blogs/week3.md

 Using the formula of Pythagorus Thoerem, we can get the gradient magnitude of our image.
 We then use a threshold of 0.2 in order to seperate the lines we detected using Sobal, from the image that we just convoluded.

 ```
+% Apply gausian filter to the thresholded image
+adaptiveThresholding = imgaussfilt(adaptiveThresholding, 2);

 %Apply sobel filter to emphasize lines on the X and Y axis
 edgeDetectionX = conv2(adaptiveThresholdingGray, sobelX);
 edgeDetectionY = conv2(adaptiveThresholdingGray, sobelY);